ted-nguyen/glumo-webapp/README.md

 ## Welcome to GluMo

-This is a web application that will continuously monitor and display a user's blood glucose level in real time.
+This web application will continuously monitor and display a user's blood glucose level in real time.

 ## User Features
 1. Track current blood glucose level